Ranked teams rule: AP Top 25 opens 23-0 vs unranked teams

 MOVING IN, BUT NOT OUT

 No. 24 Boise State was the only team to move into the rankings this week, but in an odd quirk, no team fell out.
 There was a tie at No. 25 between Nebraska and Iowa State.
 The Broncos are ranked again after rallying from 18 points down to beat Florida State on the road Saturday.
+Boise State has been ranked for at least one week the last 18 seasons.

 The last time there were 26 teams in the top 25, with a tie for the final spot, was Nov.
 18, 2012.
 The last time a full schedule of college football was played and no teams fell out of the rankings was Nov.
 6, 2016.